zhubzy/SF-Incident-Prediction/README.md

 - We extract `Hour` and `Month` from the `Incident Datetime` column to indicate what hour and month the incident happened.
 - We also apply one-hot encoding to the `Hour`, `DayOfWeek` and `Month` columns.

-Below is a encoding technique we use which gave decent results in models like neural network and SVC classifier.
-We use sin-cos encoding into to preserve the cynical nature of the hours and minutes features.
+Below is an encoding technique we use which gave decent results in models like neural networks and SVC classifiers.
+We use sin-cos encoding to preserve the cynical nature of the hours and minutes features.

 ```python
 def encoding_imporved(df_in):